FSMT362 - Fire Administration and Finance

 The Final Exam will open in Week 8 and will be based on the course readings.
 The Final Exam will consist of 5 short answer/essay questions worth 20 points each.
 There is no time limit for the exam.

-The Exam can be found by clicking the Test and Quizzes link on the left hand side of the classroom.
+The Exams can be found by clicking the Test and Quizzes link on the left hand side of the classroom.

 All due dates are found in the Syllabus Outline.